What is Renters Insurance?

 What is Breed Specific Legislation?

-Breed specific legislation is an ordinance that restricts ownership or possession of certain breeds of dogs.
-The ban lists physical characteristics of prohibited breeds, or specific breeds that are prohibited, or both.
-Historically, breed specific legislation has restricted ownership of breeds like Pit Bulls, Rottweilers and Doberman Pinschers.
+Breed-specific legislation is an ordinance that restricts ownership or possession of certain breeds of dogs.
+The ban lists the physical characteristics of prohibited breeds, specific prohibited breeds, or both.

 How Many States Have Dog Breed Restrictions?

-Breed specific legislation is present in many U.S. cities and counties in one form or another.
-As of 2016, at least 36 states have breed specific legislation on the books.
-This included 1,052 cities, 38 counties, and 292 military bases which imposed breed specific laws.
-See which dogs have the Strongest Bite Force.
+Breed-specific legislation is present in many U.S. cities and counties in one form or another.
+As of 2016, at least 36 states have breed-specific legislation.
+This included 1,052 towns, 38 counties, and 292 military bases, which imposed breed-specific laws.

 Which States Prohibit Dog Breed Restriction Legislation?